tsmanning/tsmanning.github.io/_pages/resources.md

 ## Etc.
 - [The Art of Electronics](https://artofelectronics.net/) - THE hobbyist electronics bible: learned so much about how to fix and put together a homebrewed ephys and monkey behavior rig.
 - [Zinn & The Art of Road Bike Maintenance](https://zinncycles.com/new-zinn-the-art-of-road-bike-maintenance-4th-edition/) - great resource for maintaining your whip.
 I find RJ the Bike Guy and Park Tool's YouTube channels super helpful too.
+- [Transitioning from MATLAB to python](https://xcorr.net/2020/02/21/transitioning-away-from-matlab/) - Patrick Mineault's really got a great site for all things neuro and AI.
+Check out this if you're like many of us and trained to use MATLAB in lab and left feeling tethered by it.
+Also check out his [*Good Research Code Handbook*](https://goodresearch.dev/)!